Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

 Pat N, Want Y, **Stringaris** A (2022) A Longitudinally stable, brain-based predictive models explain the relationships of childhood intelligence with socio-demographic, psychological and genetic factors Human Brain Mapping (in press)

 Chavanne AV, Paillère Martinot PL, Pentilä J...**Stringaris** A...Martinot JL, Artiges E. (2022) Anxiety onset in adolescents: a machine-learning prediction.
 Molecular Psychiatry (in press)

+Nees F, .... **Stringaris A**, ...
+Poustka, L (2022) Global and Regional Structural Differences and Prediction of Autistic Traits during Adolescence.
+Brain Sci, in press.

 Tan A, Harrewijn A, Benson B, ...,**Stringaris** A, ...
 Pine D, Fox NA (2022) Striatal Activity to Reward Anticipation as a Moderator of the Relation Between Early Behavioral Inhibition and Changes in Anxiety and Depressive Symptoms from Adolescence to Adulthood JAMA Psychiatry (in press)